Nigeria: Democratic Country Where Security Agencies Replace Audacity With A Whip, Death and Unending Detention

-Mr Tanko’s only crime was for critizing Mr Buhari to check Nigeria’s worsening insecurity or resign.
+Mr Tanko’s only crime was for criticizing Mr Buhari to check Nigeria’s worsening insecurity or resign.

 Shamelessly, SSS spokesperson, Peter Afunnaya said in a statement that Mr Tanko was in their custody, facing investigation.

-Ekene knows the wall he had climbed, no wonder he quickly pulled the blog down to save himself and his family the pain and possible death in the hands of the military.
+Ekene knows the wall he had climbed, no wonder he quickly pulled the blog down to save himself and his family the pain and possible death at the hands of the military.

 In a statement on Saturday signed by the Director Army Public Relations, Brigadier General Mohammed Yerima

 described Ekene’s report as a figment of imagination’ adding that the army boss did not make or had any interview on Norinco.